Colsai/scott_data606/Project_Proposal.md

 - Projects (work plan items) and Reports scraped from HHS OIG website, 2017-Current.
 OIG's work stretches across the US, and the scope of the work here are audits and evaluations, which are performed by separate entities within OIG.

 ### **6. What variables/measures do you plan to use in your analysis (variables should be tied to the questions in #3)?**
-- Titles of work plans
+- Titles of work plans (as focus areas)
-- Status of Project (Completed, Cancelled, In-Progress)
+- Current status of work plans (Completed, Cancelled, In-Progress)
 - Agency focus areas (CMS/FDA/CDC/etc.)
 - Summaries of work projects
 - Summaries of reports
 - Status of items

-From each of the reports, I'd also like to pull:
+**From each of the reports, I'd also like to pull from the texts:**
-- Locations
+- Locations of the analysis
 - Frequent topics/topic modeling
 - Recoveries (in dollar amounts)